 Tri-Chandra Military Hospital

 Tri-Chandra Military Hospital was established in 1925 in honour of Nepalese soldiers who dedicated their life in the First World War.
 Besides the historical identity and its architectural grandeur, TCMH has many more glories attached to its name.
-It was the first hospital to introduce fiber optic endoscope services and establish semi automatic pathology lab in the country.
-Its upgraded services were shifted to Shree Birendra Hospital in Chhauni, Kathmandu in 1990 availing new technology and treatment modalities like MRI and Extra corporeal shock wave lithotripsy (ESWL), multi slice helical CT for the first time in Nepal.
-However now the hospital is being totally reconstructed and planned to be utilised for medical as well as other purposes
+It was the first hospital to introduce fibre optic endoscope services and establish a semi-automatic pathology lab in the country.
+Its upgraded services were shifted to Shree Birendra Hospital in Chhauni, Kathmandu in 1990 availing new technology and treatment modalities like MRI and Extracorporeal shock wave lithotripsy (ESWL), multi-slice helical CT for the first time in Nepal.
+However, now the hospital is being reconstructed and planned to be utilised for medical as well as other purposes

 Shree Birendra Hospital

-Shree Birenda Hospital (SBH) is a 490 bedded multidisciplinary tertiary level teaching hospital of Nepal Army with specialty services.
+Shree Birendra Hospital (SBH) is a 490 bedded multidisciplinary tertiary level teaching hospital of Nepal Army with speciality services.
 This hospital is commanded by Brigadier General directly under Director General of Medical Services with administrative and a clinical registrar to support him.